Backpacking 101: Planning your trip

 - Socks: use hiking-specific socks for better cushioning and breathability.
 Although not a necessity, we also like to pacl along a comfy pair of sleep socks, too.

 - Shoes: whether you prefer hiking boots or trail runners, remember, fit is critical, so try on lots of styles!
 If it's not comfortable in the store, it certainly won't be on the trail.

 You'll need a backpack that will provide enough space for all your gear without causing you discomfort.
 In terms of size, you should choose a bag with a volume between 40 and 70 liters (2400 to 4200 cubic inches) for most 2-4 day trips, and a pack of at least 70 liters (4200 cubic inches) for trips 5-days or longer.

 For comfort, style is less important than fit.
 There are two general styles, internal and external frame, and either one can make a perfect backpacking pack.
 The key is to make sure that 80 percent of the pack weight is carried by your hips.
 This is ensured by proper fit, particularly with internal frame packs.
 Get good advice from an experienced outdoor gear retailer and try on many varieties to find one that feels best.

 To find a tent, consider when you'll be camping, where you’ll generally go and how many people will use the tent.
 For most backpacking, three-season tents work great.
 They're a snap to set up, are great in most weather, and their parts can be split up between your backpacking buddies to reduce weight.
-Take a look at this page on How to Buy a Tent for tips on purchasing your first tent.
+We have some advice on what to look for when purchasing your first tent.